 Last but not least on our list of top 10 free design resources are libraries.
 Just the other day I discovered the vast amount of old public domain imagery in our great library systems.
 There are over 708,367 digitized items in The New York Public Library alone.
 They feature prints, maps, manuscripts, photographs, videos, and more.
 The Library of Congress offers the biggest source with over 2 million documents available online, and over 18 million items available in general.
 Once again, make sure that the work you wish to adapt on, sell, or reference is in the public domain and is dated and stated as such.

-In conclusion, this is just my small list of top 10 free design resources that I use often.
+This is my small list of top 10 free design resources that I use often.
 There are thousands more out there.
-If you have one that you would like to share, please comment below!
-I will make a massive list of resources in the future and would love to feature them on there.
 For additional information on what is and isn’t in the public domain visit http://copyright.cornell.edu/resources/publicdomain.cfm.